isomerpages/mindef-ndp2022/_activities/Voice of the Nation.md

 #### Submission Period
+From <u>13 June 2022, 7pm</u> to <u>24 July 2022, 12pm</u>.
+Only one submission per person.

 #### Notification of Lucky Draw Winners

 Winners will be contacted during the period of 25 to 26 Jul 2022 via email ([NDPeeps@defence.gov.sg](#)).

+*NDP 2022 Tickets is open to Singaporeans and PRs residing in Singapore only.*

 **Watch this space for more advisories and follow us @NDPeeps on [Facebook](https://www.facebook.com/NDPeeps), [YouTube](https://www.youtube.com/user/NDPeeps), [Instagram](https://www.instagram.com/ndpeeps/?hl=en) and [Tiktok](https://www.tiktok.com/@ndpeeps?lang=en)**